kolkhis/tech-notes/linux/ansible/awx.md

 This installs the Custom Resource Definitions (CRDs), and the operator pod starts watching for AWX resources.

+- Essentially, the custom resource is used to interact with the operator.
 - Operators are software that turn a complex application into a native K8s **object** that you can control with yaml.